Willem 's Gravesande: Mechanics

 Gravesande's main scientific work is Physices elementa mathematica, experimentis confirmata, sive introductio ad philosophiam Newtonianam ("Mathematical Elements of Natural Philosophy, Confirmed by Experiments; or, an Introduction to Newtonian Philosophy"), published in Leiden in 1720.
 In that book, he laid the foundations for the teaching of Newtonian mechanics through experimental demonstrations.
 He presented his work before audiences that included Voltaire, Albrecht von Haller, and Émilie du Châtelet (the translator of Newton's Principia whose later commentary incorporated 's Gravesande's 1722 experimental discovery of kinetic energy). 's Gravesande's book was soon translated into English by John Theophilus Desaguliers, curator of experiments for the Royal Society.

-In 1721, 's Gravesande became involved in a public controversy over whether the German inventor Johann Bessler, known as Councillor Orffyreus, had created a genuine perpetual motion machine. 's Gravesande at first argued for the feasibility of perpetual motion based on the conservation of the scalar quantity mv (mass multiplied by speed), which he erroneously believed was implied by Newtonian mechanics.
+In 1721, 's Gravesande became involved in a public controversy over whether the German inventor Johann Bessler, known as Councillor Orffyreus, had created a genuine perpetual motion machine. 's Gravesande at first argued for the feasibility of perpetual motion based on the conservation of "force" interpreted as the scalar quantity mv (mass multiplied by speed), which he believed was implied by Newtonian mechanics.
 However, in 1722 he published the results of a series of experiments in which brass balls were dropped from varying heights onto a soft clay surface.
-He found that a ball with twice the speed of another would leave an indentation four times as deep, from which he concluded that the correct expression for the "live force" of a body in motion (currently called "kinetic energy") is proportional to mv2.
+He found that two balls of the same size and different masses would make identical indentations when the heights they were dropped from were inversely proportional to their masses, from which he concluded that the correct expression for the "force" of a body in motion is proportional to mv2 (which is proportional to the modern concept of kinetic energy).

 Even though those results invalidated his original argument for the feasibility of perpetual motion, 's Gravesande continued to defend Bessler's work, claiming that Bessler might have discovered some new "active principle" of nature that allowed his wheels to keep turning.
 Similar views were defended at the time by Gottfried Wilhelm Leibniz, Johann Bernoulli, and others, but the modern consensus is that Bessler was perpetrating a deliberate hoax.
 Russian Tsar Peter the Great was interested in Bessler's wheel and sought 's Gravesande's advice on the subject.

-'s Gravesande communicated his results on the impact of falling weights to Émilie du Châtelet.
-Similar observations were published independently by Giovanni Poleni.
+'s Gravesande communicated his results on the impact of falling weights to Émilie du Châtelet.{citation needed} Similar observations were published in 1718 by Giovanni Poleni.
 The interpretation of 's Gravesande's and Poleni's results led to a controversy with Samuel Clarke and other Newtonians that became a part of the so-called "vis viva dispute" in the history of classical mechanics.